wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/how-it-works.rst

 Process the output
 ------------------

 After configuring the system to monitor the command's output as if it were log data, custom rules can be created, like for :ref:`Log analysis <manual_log_analysis>` for instance, in order to process the output and trigger an alert when alert criteria are met.
+Read the `Scheduling remote commands for Wazuh agents <https://wazuh.com/blog/scheduling-remote-commands-for-wazuh-agents//>`_ document for more information and remote command use cases.